Exact solutions of Cotton Gravity in its Codazzi formulation: Spherically symmetric static vacuum solutions

-Vacuum solutions in GR lead to vacuum solutions in CG, as can be appreciated by substituting $G^{ab}={\cal R}^{ab}-(1/2) {\cal R} g^{ab}$ and ${\cal R}^{ab}=0$ in \eqref{codazzi}.
-The first solution found by Harada is the CG analogue of the Schwarzschild solution.
-We obtain this solution from the spherically symmetric metric
+The first solution found by Harada is the CG analogue of the Schwarzschild solution \cite{harada2021emergence}.
+We show that the Codazzi formulation shows this to be the unique CG vacuum solution in spherical static geometry, further extending this solution to a Reissner Nordstrom analogue.